GoC-Spending/contracts-data-web/content/department/dnd-mdn.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-National Defence spent an estimated \$6.3B in 2021-2022 on contracts.
+National Defence spent an estimated **\$6.3B in 2021-2022** on contracts.

+Across 83,517 contracts active since the start of the 2017-2018 fiscal year, 7,567 have at least one amendment (9%).
+Of contracts with amendments, the average increase in dollar value was 2300% and the average number of amendments was 1.49.
+Cumulatively these amendments represent an increase of \$18.6B over the original contract values.

+The average contract duration was 0.51 years, and the average contract value (not including contracts under \$10k) was \$739.1K.
+The longest contract was 36.37 years.
+The largest contract by value (including amendments) was \$3.3B.

 {{< /entity_summary >}}

 ## Vendors